 You are in a fancy restaurant and the waiter asks if you would like anything extra with your meal.
 You say:

-“Could I have extra bread with my meal, please?”
+“Can I get some extra bread with my meal, please?”

 The waiter’s answer will, of course, be “yes”, unless it’s a fancy restaurant which doesn't have any bread.

 Overall, you don’t need to use a rising intonation for polite requests and assumptions which you are 99.9% sure the respondent will answer with “yes”.

 (c) Questions which perform the role of suggestions: